27 Most Famous Wrestling Moves of All Time

 The Pedigree is a double underhook facebuster that either looks devastating or downright sloppy, depending on who’s taking it.
 Triple H hooks both arms behind the opponent’s back and drives them face-first into the mat.
 When it’s done right — when guys like The Rock or Shawn Michaels took it — it looked career-ending.

-That’s the thing about the Pedigree: it requires cooperation from your opponent more than most finishers.
+That’s the thing about the Pedigree: it requires more cooperation from your opponent than most finishers.
 The person taking it has to position themselves perfectly, or it looks like garbage.
 But Triple H built his entire career around this move, using it to win 14 world championships.
+Smart booking and consistent use made it credible, even if it was never the most innovative finisher.

-The move itself came from the independent scene – guys like Road Warrior Hawk used variations of it in the ’80s.
+The move came from the independent scene — guys like Road Warrior Hawk used variations in the ’80s.
 But Triple H made it his signature during the Attitude Era and never looked back.
-Smart booking and consistent use made it credible, even if it was never the most innovative finisher.
+That’s a masterclass in ownership: taking something that existed and making it so synonymous with your name that no one remembers who did it first.

 Undertaker’s Tombstone Piledriver and Chokeslam